MaTi5893/Napoleon-s-Legacy-Remastered/README.txt

 ###The NLR Low Res submod changes the terrain textures to be smaller, therefore saving on performance and RAM usage, while still looking... passable, to me.###
-##You need to enable both the submod and NLR itself in the launcher.##
+##You need to enable both the submod and NLR itself in the launcher.
+The submod does not affect the checksum.						    ##
-#I'm not sure if there will be any further submods, this one is just a thing because I know some people might not like that the terrain looks worse.#
+#I'm not sure if there will be any further submods, this one is just a thing because I know some people might not like that the terrain looks worse.	    #

 Info: